Reweighted Spectral Partitioning Works: A Simple Algorithm for Vertex Separators in Special Graph Classes: Deferred Proof of Subdivision Lemma

 Using these properties, we obtain that for each pair $u,v\in V$,

 and if $uv\in E$ then

 Hence, there exists some deterministic choices $\pi_V^*,\pi_E^*$ so that

 Let $\rho:=\max_{uv\in E}|\pi_E^*(uv)|$ be the maximum length (in terms of edges) of a sampled path, so $\rho\in\OO_\Delta(2^k)$.
-Choose $f_G(v):=f_H(\pi_V^*(v))-\frac1n\sum_{x\in V}f_H(\pi_V^*(x))$, and $y_G(v):=2\rho\frac{\sum_{u:uv\in E}\sum_{x\in p(v)\cap\pi_E^*(uv)}y_H(v)}{\sum_{x\in V}|f_G(x)|^2}$.
+Choose $f_G(v):=f_H(\pi_V^*(v))-\frac1n\sum_{x\in V}f_H(\pi_V^*(x))$, and $y_G(v):=2\rho \sum_{u:uv\in E}\sum_{x\in p(v)\cap\pi_E^*(uv)}y_H(x) $.

 We start by showing that the constraints are satisfied.
-First, note that $\sum_{v\in V}f_G(v)=\sum_{v\in V}f_H(v)-\sum_{v\in V}f_H(v)=\overline 0$, so the normalization constraint is satisfied.
-Next, consider some edge $uv\in E$.
-By Cauchy-Schwarz and the triangle inequality (similar to the argument in \cref{lemma:uniform-shallow-minor-application}),
+By definition, $\sum_{v\in V}f_G(v)=\overline 0$.
+Consider some edge $uv\in E$, and the corresponding path $\pi_E^*(uv)$ through $H$.
+By Cauchy-Schwarz and the triangle inequality (similar to the argument in \cref{lemma:dim-red-Q-alpha}),